Thor-tech-of-metal/repo-it-notes/my-notes-scala/summaries/2-objects-and-classes/2-Class-Hierarchies-inheritance-important.md

 #### Case classes

+Immutable and decomposable through pattern matching (because they have an apply and unapply methods).
+Being decomposable means it is possible to extract its constructors parameters in the pattern matching.

-Case classes can be seen as plain and immutable data-holding objects that should exclusively depend on their constructor arguments.
+Immutable data-holding objects that should exclusively depend on their constructor arguments.
+Case classes contain a companion object which holds the apply method.

 the case keyword generates for us: